 Skip to Content

-Pseudogout is a joint disease that can cause attacks of arthritis.
+Calcium pyrophosphate arthritis (Pseudogout) is a joint disease that can cause attacks of arthritis.
 Like with gout, crystals form in the joints.
-But in pseudogout, the crystals are not formed from uric acid.
+But in calcium pyrophosphate arthritis, the crystals are not formed from uric acid.

-Among older adults, pseudogout is a common cause of sudden (acute) arthritis in one joint.
+Among older adults, calcium pyrophosphate arthritis is a common cause of sudden (acute) arthritis in one joint.

-Pseudogout mainly affects the elderly.
-However, it can sometimes affect younger patients who have conditions such as:
+Calcium pyrophosphate arthritis mainly affects the elderly because joint degeneration and osteoarthritis increases with age.
+However, it can sometimes affect younger people who have conditions such as:

-Because the symptoms are similar, pseudogout can be misdiagnosed as:
+Because the symptoms are similar, calcium pyrophosphate arthritis can be misdiagnosed as:

-Carefully testing crystals found in the joints can help the doctor diagnose the condition.
-Because most conditions involving joint pain are treated with the same medicines (such as steroids and nonsteroidal anti-inflammatory drugs), you may still get the right treatment even if your diagnosis was incorrect at first.
+Carefully testing the joint fluid for crystals can help the doctor diagnose the condition.
+Because most conditions involving joint pain are treated with the same medicines (such as steroids and nonsteroidal anti-inflammatory drugs), you may still get the right treatment, even if your diagnosis was incorrect at first.

 Treatment may involve removing fluid to relieve pressure in the joint.
 A needle is placed into the joint and fluid is removed (aspirated).